 What makes dumbbell rows an effective alternative to pull-ups compared to similar variations is the better range of motion that allows you to target all the muscle groups in your movement path.
 You can perform dumbbell rows in a bent-over position, but I recommend using a bench for spinal safety and a better posture.
 This means doing one side at a time.

 To perform a dumbbell row:

 - Secure a sturdy thigh-high platform such as a bench and place your dumbbell or homemade weight on the floor.

-- Place your left leg on the bench and bend over so that your upper body stays parallel with the floor.
+- Place your left leg on the bench and bend over so your upper body stays parallel to the floor.

 - With a neutral grip, pick up the dumbbell while keeping your back straight and your arm extended.

 - Lift the dumbbell to your chest while engaging your shoulder and back rather than your arm.

 - Lower the dumbbell slowly to your starting position and repeat.

 Overhead Dumbbell Press

 You can perform the overhead dumbbell press while sitting to stabilize your back or standing to target a broader range of muscles.
 This is a great pull-up workout for beginners who need to strengthen their core and shoulder muscles.